grafana/tempo/docs/sources/tempo/configuration/_index.md

         # A list of external endpoints that the querier will use to offload backend search requests.
 They must
         # take and return the same value as /api/search endpoint on the querier.
 This is intended to be
-        # used with serverless technologies for massive parrallelization of the search path.
+        # used with serverless technologies for massive parallelization of the search path.
         # The default value of "" disables this feature.
         [external_endpoints: <list of strings> | default = <empty list>]